 The past week of lockdown mainly involved bicycles and flowers.
 My youngest daughter has found a passion for cycling.
 The more challenging and greater distance the better.
 This has resulted in the whole family touring around the Mearns on our bicycles.
 If asked, ‘can you ride a bicycle?’
 My response would definitely be ‘yes’.
 If asked my level of skill in riding a bicycle I would need to say it is low.
 I noticed while cycling on loose gravel and stones, going downhill (very brave!)
-I was so cautious; I actually made the descent more complexed, as I was over thinking how sore falling off would be.
-I was catastrophising about the outcome that would have been less likely had I focused on the task in hand, rather than the distraction of a negative outcome.
+I was so cautious; I actually made the descent more complex, as I was overthinking how sore falling off would be.
+I was catastrophising about the outcome that would have been less likely had I focused on the task at hand, rather than the distraction of a negative outcome.

 This got me thinking about the phrase, ‘you never forget how to ride a bicycle’.
 This theory is based on procedural memory, long term memory which helps with the performance of tasks without conscious awareness, so on my bicycle, I admit I never considered how to balance, or how to move my legs to propel the bicycle.
 My challenge was aligned to the ‘fail’ phase of the Predictive Cycle by Tadlock (2005)¹.

 - Implicitly decide how to change the next attempt so that success is achieved

 Tadlock suggests these stages are repeated over and over until the learner builds or remodels the neural network to guide an activity appropriately and accurately without conscious thought.

 So, what happened with my cycling?
 I didn’t fall off, but I equally didn’t gain any more confidence in being off-road.
 I stopped at the stage of attempt and/or fail.
 I didn’t spend any time analysing or creating a strategy around how to improve as we were in the moment and moved onto the tarmac terrain with the feeling of relief as the off-road section was over.